AxonIQ/reference-guide/axon-server/2-getting-started/configuration.md

 The address of the server specified in this command is the address of the current master node.
 The master will distribute the applications to all the replicas.

 This command returns the generated token to use.
-Note that this token is only generated once, if you loose it you must delete the application and register it again to get a new token_.
-If you want to define the token yourself, you can provide one in the command line command using the -T flag, e.g.:
+Note that this token is only generated once, if you loose it you must delete the application and register it again to get a new token.
+If you want to define the token yourself, you can provide one in the command line command using the `-T` flag, e.g.:

 ```
 {CliCmd} register-application -a applicationname -d description -r READ,WRITE -T this-is-my-token